nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    2. Test case: `/add n/Yahoo r/Clerk e/yahoo@yahoo.com d/31/10/24`<br>
       Expected: An internship application is successfully added, with the company name, company email, role and date of application being `Yahoo`, `yahoo@yahoo.com`, `Clerk`, `31/10/24`, respectively.
 The status of newly added internship application would be `Pending`.

-3. Adding duplicated internship application
+3. Adding a duplicate internship application

    1. Prerequisite: The exact internship application should already be in the list.